 - Include regular physical activity

 - Take steps to prevent cold or flus.
 Wash your hand often.
-Avoid crowds in flu season.
+Avoid crowds during flu season.
 Get vaccinations as recommended.

-- If you have thalassemia and you are pregnant, talk to you doctor about any special steps you need to take.
+- If you have thalassemia and you are pregnant, talk to your doctor about any special steps you need to take.

 - Go to all medical appointments as recommended.